undergroundwires/privacy.sexy/docs/tests.md

 ## E2E tests

 - Examine the live web application's functionality and performance.
-- Configured with the Vue CLI plugin [`e2e-cypress`](https://github.com/vuejs/vue-cli/tree/dev/packages/@vue/cli-plugin-e2e-cypress#readme).
+- Uses Cypress to run the tests.

 ## Automated checks